guhmerces/invoice-divisor/README.md

 # InvoiceDivisor

-This small application make the most egalitarian possible division between a invoice value and the numbers of emails received
+This small application make the most egalitarian possible division of an invoice value for the emails received For my first week learning Elixir, I thought it was a great idea to start with this challenge.
+Before anything, it was very fun and a opportunity to learn a little about this eloquent language.

 ## Considerations

 The application receives a list of Maps of products and a list of emails.
 The last emails always receive the remaining cents from the invoice division result.
+This is my first week learning Elixir,
 ## Installation

  1. Install Elixir and Erlang in case you haven't (this projects contains a .tool-version file and if you have asdf installed you can just run `asdf install` at the root of this project).